aramette/LORCAN/1.8/README.md

 ## INSTALLATION
 <P ALIGN=RIGHT><a href="#top">↥ back to top</a></P>

-***Disclaimer***: The pipeline was developed and tested with Scientific Linux 7.4 (x86-64 server architecture), and may only work in a GNU/Linux environment.
+:warning: ***Disclaimer***: The pipeline was developed and tested with Scientific Linux 7.4 (x86-64 server architecture), and may only work in a GNU/Linux environment.
 Other OS have not been tested and are not likely to be compatible with the software.

 The recommended way is to use a *conda* (*anaconda*, *miniconda*) environment to install the software and its dependencies.